Jonah Heim Player Props: Rangers vs. Mariners

 Jonah Heim At The Plate

-- Among qualified batters in MLB action, he ranks 33rd in batting average, 66th in on-base percentage, and 62nd in slugging.
+- Among the qualifying batters in baseball, his batting average ranks 24th, his on-base percentage ranks 55th, and he is 58th in the league in slugging.

-- Heim will look to extend his five-game hitting streak.
-He's batting .400 in his last outings.
+- Heim will look to extend his six-game hitting streak.
+He's batting .353 in his last games.

+- In 72.9% of his 48 games this season, Heim has picked up at least one hit.
+He's also had 14 multi-hit games.

-- Heim has driven in a run in 23 games this year (48.9%), including nine games with more than one RBI (19.1%).
-He has also driven home three or more of his team's runs in six contests.
+- In 47.9% of his games this year, Heim has had at least one RBI.
+He's picked up more than one in 18.8% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.